 If successful in proving a fault ground for divorce, the party may be allotted a better division of the community estate.

-For our purposes, a disproportionate share means that you may be awarded more than 50% in most cases of the marital property.
+For our purposes, a disproportionate share means that you may be awarded more than 50% in most marital property cases.

-Even if a fault ground is pleaded, a judge has the discretion of granting the divorce on the ground of insupportability instead.
+Even if a fault ground is pleaded, a judge has the discretion of granting the divorce based on insupportability instead.

 Is Texas a no-fault divorce state?

-Nowadays, the most common reason for divorce in Texas is called “insupportability.”
+Nowadays, Texas's most common reason for divorce is called "insupportability."
 Insupportability is the Texas version of pleading no-fault in a divorce.

-The actual language that is used in an Original Petition for Divorce is that “the marriage has become insupportable because of discord and conflict, which destroys the legitimate end of the marriage relationship and there is no reasonable expectation of reconciliation.”
+The actual language used in an Original Petition for Divorce is that "the marriage has become insupportable because of discord and conflict, which destroys the legitimate end of the marriage relationship, and there is no reasonable expectation of reconciliation."

 All that means is there has been a fundamental breakdown in the marriage relationship due to nothing more than a conflict of attitudes of at least one spouse.

-If you are the spouse who filed first, you are known as the Petitioner.
+If you are the spouse who filed first, you are the Petitioner.
 Your spouse will then be known as the Respondent.
-They may file his or her request for a divorce in a document, usually called a counter-petition for divorce.
+They may rub their request for a divorce in a document usually called a counter-petition for divorce.

 What happens if I reconcile with my spouse?

-You may dismiss your divorce proceedings by filing a request for nonsuit.
+You may dismiss your divorce proceedings by filing a request for a nonsuit.

-Generally, we suggest making sure the reconciliation is going to take before doing so.
+Generally, we suggest making sure the reconciliation will take before doing so.
 This is done by asking your attorney to put the case on hold for a few months.

-If my spouse and I agree on everything, will we have to go to court?
+If my spouse and I agree on everything, will we go to court?

-The answer is that in most circumstances, someone will have to go to court regardless of whether everything is agreed to and signed off by both spouses.
+In most circumstances, the answer is that someone will have to go to court regardless of whether everything is agreed to and signed off by both spouses.

 This means that either you or your spouse will have to appear in court to answer a few questions and let the court know the case has settled.

-The Texas Family Code requires at least one of the spouses to appear before the court and give some very basic testimony.
-This court appearance is commonly known as a “prove up hearing.”
+The Texas Family Code requires at least one of the spouses to appear before the court and give some actual testimony.
+This court appearance is commonly known as a "prove-up hearing."

-The testimony is general in nature and informs the court of the final terms of the divorce and requests the court grant the divorce by the agreement.
+The testimony is general and informs the court of the final terms of the divorce and requests the court grant the divorce by the agreement.